Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of Swift-XRT Localized GRBs: Introduction

 \section{Introduction}

-Gamma-ray bursts (GRBs) are some of the most energetic explosions in the universe, releasing over $10^{51}$\,erg of energy solely in gamma rays \citep{woosley_bloom_araa}.
-These intense transients, many of which occur at cosmological distances, are caused either by the merging of two compact objects (usually two neutron stars; see, e.g., \citealt{berger_sgrb_review}), or energetic core-collapse supernovae of low-metallicity stars with stripped hydrogen envelopes \citep{cano_grb_sn}.
-These two classes of progenitor yield a bimodal distribution in the GRB population \citep{kouveliotou_grb_populations}: The former typically results in short GRBs ($\lesssim$\,2\,s; \citealt{abbott_gw170817}); the latter normally results in long GRBs, which can last up to hundreds of seconds (e.g., \citealt{woosley_sn1c, hjorth_2003_sn_grb}).
+Gamma-ray bursts (GRBs) are the most energetic explosions in the universe, releasing over $10^{51}$\,ergs of energy solely in gamma rays \citep{frail_beaming}.
+These intense transients, typically occurring at cosmological distances, exhibit a bimodal distribution in their duration \citep{kouveliotou_grb_populations} that is connected to the nature of the progenitor.
+Short GRBs ($\lesssim\,2$\,s) are typically caused by neutron star mergers (see, e.g., \citealt{eichler_1989,berger_sgrb_review}), while long GRBs ($\gtrsim\,10$\,s) canonically result from the core-collapse supernovae of low-metallicity stars with stripped hydrogen envelopes \citep{woosley_bloom_araa,cano_grb_sn}, but some could arise from neutron star mergers \citep{rastinejad_kn_lgrb,levan_230307a}.
+Long GRBs can often exhibit multiple emission episodes (e.g., \citealt{gendre_ultralong}).

+Thousands of GRBs have been detected in the decades since the first observations by Vela satellites \citep{klebesadel_first_grb}.
+These detections have been enabled by numerous high-energy sky-monitoring satellites, including the Burst and Transient Source Experiment (BATSE) onboard the Compton Gamma-Ray Observatory (e.g., \citealt{batse_catalog}), the BeppoSAX mission \citep{bepposax_grb}, the High-Energy Transient Explorer-2 \citep{hete_paper}, the Neil Gehrels Swift Observatory \citep{swift_mission}, and the Fermi Gamma-Ray Space Telescope \citep{fermi_gbm,fermi_lat}.